Nicola Legrottaglie: Personal life

 Legrottaglie attracted controversy when he condemned homosexuality in his 2009 autobiography, calling it a "sin" according to his Christian beliefs.
 He is a member of the Italian Evangelical Alliance (an offspring of the World Evangelical Alliance), a Protestant charismatic denomination, and of the Athletes of Christ.
 Also for reasons of faith, he did not have sexual intercourses with his wife Erika for the five years before their marriage.

-Career statistics

-Score and result list Italy's goal tally first, score column indicates score after Legrottaglie goal.